istio/istio.io/content/en/docs/ops/diagnostic-tools/istioctl-analyze/index.md

 ### Getting the latest version of `istioctl analyze`

 Although `istioctl analyze` is included in versions of Istio 1.4 and beyond, you can also directly download the very latest version to use on your cluster.
-This version is unstable, but will have the most complete and up to date set of analyzers and may find issues that older versions miss.
+This version may be unstable, but will have the most complete and up to date set of analyzers and may find issues that older versions miss.

 You can download the latest `istioctl` into the current folder using the following command: